jasperol/MLinPractice/Documentation.md

 - hastags_num
         Again, we hoped to see a correlation between number of hashtags and viralness, as research has shown that for example in Instagram posts, making your post easily searchable through widely used hashtags, makes your post more discoverable and hopefully therefore more viral.
-Here the overall number of hashtags is computed in order to check whether for example a high number of hashtags makes a tweet more likely to go viral or not.
+And as such, here the overall number of hashtags is computed in order to check whether for example a high number of hashtags makes a tweet more likely to go viral or not.
 - hastags_most_common
         As an extrapolation of the previous feature, we were then curious to check if certain hastags were lent themselves to being present in viral tweets.
 Are there certain topics that are particularly 'hot' in data science related tweets.